BryanValc/Plugin-Template-Kt/README.md

 - **Implement Configuration Migration Again**: We’re unsure about if this is a good behavior.
 - **Auto-Generate Configuration Schemas**: Would simplify configuration for users but may be overkill. 🧰
 - **Create an IntelliJ Wizard**: Exploring the possibility of an IntelliJ plugin for setup, if you’re experienced, reach out! 🧙‍♂️
-- **Create a Docs Page**: Similar to FastAPI's docs page, but only if the framework gets widespread use. 📖

 ## Disclaimer ⚠️